GoMMC Guide

 FSNR and FSRM (F2NR and F2RM for a second filing system, if any)

-These options configure the filing system auto-load function.
+These variables control the filing system auto-load function.
 With this, a filing system can be automatically loaded, into either a sideways RAM bank, or the free ROM bank on GoMMC.
-This will occur on every powerup or *MMCReset.
+This will occur on every power up.

 FSNR Auto-load what